hoangsonww/Collabify-Project-Manager/README.md

 Also, feel free to open an issue if you find any bugs or have feature requests.
 We are always looking to improve the application and your feedback is invaluable.

+> [!IMPORTANT]
-> Note: Please make sure to follow the code style and conventions used in the project.
+> Please make sure to follow the code style and conventions used in the project.
 This will help maintain consistency and readability throughout the codebase.

 ## Conclusion